 \begin{remark} \rm In \cite[Section 1]{AY1} we introduced a notion more directly modelled on the familiar notion of a pole from Complex Analysis.
 If $\phi$ is a pseudomultiplier of a Hilbert function space $\calh$ on a set $\O$ we said in \cite{AY1} that a point $\al\in\O$ is a {\em pseudopole} of $\phi$ if there exist functions $g \in\calh$ and $h\in E_\phi$ such that $h(\al)=0$, $g$ extends $\phi h$ and $g(\al) \neq 0$.

 From the perspective of this paper, pseudopoles are superseded by the more general notion of polar vectors.
-We shall prove in Proposition \ref{thm-pseudopole} that if $\al$ is a pseudopole of a pseudomultiplier $\phi$ and $\al$ is in the closure of $D_\phi$ in $\O$ then $ P_{\cala_\phi^\perp} k_\al$ is a polar vector of $\phi$.
+Indeed, we shall prove in Proposition \ref{thm-pseudopole} that if $\al$ is a pseudopole of a pseudomultiplier $\phi$ and $\al$ is in the closure of $D_\phi$ in $\O$ then $ P_{\cala_\phi^\perp} k_\al$ is a polar vector of $\phi$.
 Here, by the closure of $D_\phi$ we mean the closure in $\Omega$ with respect to the natural metric on $\O$, induced by the norm on $\calh$ and the identification of a point of $\O$ with its reproducing kernel in $\calh$. \end{remark}